Trees absorb carbon

-Trees also release water vapour and microscopic nuclei needed for cloud formation.
+Trees release water vapour and microscopic nuclei needed for cloud formation.
 Clouds have a high albedo effect, reflecting the incident solar radiation back into space.
 Adding 20 million km² of forest could create an additional 2% cloud coverage over the entire planet, countering current global warming.

-Did you know that trees contribute to the releasing of microscopic nuclei needed for cloud formation?
+Did you know that trees contributed to the releasing of microscopic nuclei needed for cloud formation?
 Over major tropical rainforests across the world one finds rather dense cloud formations.
 Clouds are formed by water vapour condensing around these microscopic nuclei.
 The more low altitude clouds are created through this natural system, the better we can cool our planet.
 WeForest supports this ground breaking research on trees and water-cycle.